Test-Time 3D Occupancy Prediction: Experiments

 \subsection{Main Results}

-\textbf{Results on Occ3D-nuScenes.} The experiment results on Occ3D-nuScenes \cite{Occ3D} benchmark are shown in Table \ref{tab:occ3d}.
-It is evident that TT-GaussOcc not only eliminates the need for costly offline training but also surpasses the second-best self-supervised method (VEON \cite{VEON} in the 11th row) with a remarkable 46\% mIoU improvement.
-Notably, TT-GaussOcc even achieves an mIoU comparable to models trained with sparse 3D ground truth.
-In addition, while both our method and SelfOcc \cite{SelfOcc} utilize the same VLM (OpenSeeD \cite{OpenSeeD}) for semantic predictions, our approach achieves higher IoU not only for large-area categories such as ``manmade" and ``vegetation" but also exhibits substantial improvements for smaller objects like ``cars" and ``pedestrians".
-It is important to note that OpenSeeD is not aligned with the labels of nuScenes~\cite{nuScenes}, which prevents it from recognizing the ``barrier" and ``trailer" categories defined in nuScenes.
-As a result, both TT-GaussOcc and SelfOcc achieve an IoU close to zero for these two classes.
-However, TT-GaussOcc still achieves the best overall performance, highlighting its clear advantages.
-Integrating with more advanced VLMs could further enhance the performance.
+\textbf{Results on Occ3D-nuScenes} are shown in Table \ref{tab:occ3d}.
+It is evident that \textit{both} variants of TT-Occ not only eliminate the need for costly offline training but also surpass the previous SOTA.
+Notably, $\operatorname{TT\text{-}OccLiDAR}$ even achieves an mIoU of 27.41, \textit{surpassing} RenderOcc \cite{RenderOcc} (23.93), which is trained with \textit{sparse 3D ground truth}.
+Moreover, our camera-only variant $\operatorname{TT\text{-}OccCamera}$ reaches an mIoU of 16.70, \textit{exceeding} VEON-LiDAR \cite{VEON} (15.14), which is trained using \textit{LiDAR supervision}.
+In addition, compared to the SOTA self-supervised baseline SelfOcc \cite{SelfOcc}, our approach achieves higher IoU not only for frequently occurring, large-area categories such as terrain and vegetation, but also shows substantial improvements on rare, dynamic, and small-area categories such as motorcycle, bus, and pedestrian.

+To further evaluate the geometric quality beyond conventional mIoU, we report RayIoU under multiple thresholds, following the standard protocol in \cite{rayiou}.
+Importantly, all methods are equipped with the same OpenSeed \cite{OpenSeeD} VFM for fair comparison.
+As shown in Table \ref{tab:rayiou}, both TT-Occ variants achieve consistent gains across all RayIoU levels, indicating that our time-aware 3D Gaussians improve not only occupancy classification but also the metric accuracy of reconstructed geometry along camera rays.
+TT-OccCamera improves the RayIoU@4 metric by 30.8\% over SelfOcc, while TT-OccLiDAR delivers the strongest performance with a substantial 115\% improvement.
+These results highlight that TT-Occ suppresses temporal drift and produces cleaner free-space estimates, where those qualities that are not fully captured by mIoU alone.
+In practice, higher RayIoU translates to more reliable scene geometry for downstream planning and safety-critical perception modules, underscoring the superiority of TT-Occ given the same semantic VFM.